insomniacc/PSSnow/docs/functions/Set-SNOWUser.md

 ## OUTPUTS

 PSCustomObject.
-The full table record (requires -PassThru).
+The full table record/s (-PassThru only).
 ## NOTES
+Uses Set-SNOWObject as a template function.

 ## RELATED LINKS